DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

 Call: UPDATE job SET COMMENT = ?, JOBNUMBER = ?, JOBSEQUENCENUMBER = ?
 WHERE (ID = ?)
         bind => [4 parameters bound]
 Query: UpdateObjectQuery(1514057)
+- Impl the submission of issues and feedback within the JMTS.
+Github issue tracking system could be used in the backend.